 You use the

-kubectl command to create resources in a Kubernetes
+kubectl command to create resources in a GKE

 In general, you use

-gcloud to manage resources in your GCP project
+gcloud to manage resources in your Google Cloud

-A single project can have multiple clusters, which makes it easy to have
+GKE cluster.
+A single project can have multiple clusters,

-clusters that are made up of different machine types to satisfy different needs.
+which lets you have clusters made up of different machine types to satisfy

 When you create a cluster with

-Cloud Console can set up authentication using the
+to create clusters, you can set up authentication by using the

 gcloud container clusters get-credentials command.

-The sample application is available on GitHub at GoogleCloudPlatform/getting-started-java.
+The sample app is available on GitHub at

 Clone the repository: